-If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.
+If you’re looking to save money across pantry items such as nuts, seeds, flours and more, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.

-- 1 medium-large avocado, flesh
+- 1 avocado/s (medium-large) flesh

-- 6-7 tablespoons full-fat natural or unsweetened Greek yoghurt
+- 7 tbsp full-fat natural yoghurt

-Throw it all in a blender or processor and blend until smooth and creamy (thermomix 30 seconds, speed 6)
+- Throw it all in a blender or processor and blend until smooth and creamy (thermomix 30 seconds, speed 6)

-Serve it in a cup with a spoon.
+- Serve it in a cup with a spoon.
 You can add a little milk, coconut or almond milk if it is too thick or to turn this into a smoothie.

-Trust me, they will NEVER know!
+- Trust me, they will NEVER know!